 Before preparing and applying any herbicides or fertilizers, put on a mask, safety goggles, gloves, long sleeves, long pants and closed-toe shoes.
 Whether mixing a solution or filling and setting the lawn spreader, follow the directions exactly.

 After applying the weed killer or fertilizer, sweep any remaining granules back onto the grass.
 Do not wash chemicals into storm drains.
 Herbicides can harm wetlands, and excess nitrogen promotes the overgrowth of algae.
-When the algae dies and decomposes, it results in a lack of oxygen in ponds, lakes, waterways and the ocean.
+When the algae die and decompose, it results in a lack of oxygen in ponds, lakes, waterways and the ocean.

 - University of Maryland Extension: Lawn Herbicides

 - University of Maryland Extension: Tips for Lawn Weed Prevention and Management

 - Clemson Cooperative Extension: Lawn Weed Control Timing Chart